Charansingh8178/Bank-Management-System/Readme.txt

 1. To Create Table.py file which will create a table into your MySQL database.
  Then launch the main file named" bank management".

+If Having any issues feel free to raise queries.